computations/SunStar/doc/writeup.md

 way gene trees form from species trees.
 The methods that are discussed in this paper are shown to be statistically consistent under this model.
-In this context, statistically constistent means that we can make the probability of inferring the correct species tree equal to 1 if we make the sample large enough.
+In this context, statistically constistent means that we can make the probability of inferring the correct species tree as close as we like to 1 if we make the sample large enough.
 Informally, given enough perfect data, we always get the right tree.

 ###Prior Work